Student FAQs

 What are the differences between core and other courses?

-Second, we use the phrase "core courses" to refer to non-electives required for the major or minor, including, but certainly not limited to, FG110 Introduction to Feminist & Gender Studies, FG211 Critical Feminist Methodologies, and FG416 Senior Seminar.
-Then, there are electives taught by our core faculty and faculty in other departments and programs.
+We use the phrase "core courses" to refer to non-electives required for the major or minor, including, but certainly not limited to, FG110 Introduction to Feminist & Gender Studies, FG211 Critical Feminist Methodologies, and FG416 Senior Seminar.
+Other courses in the department taught by our faculty are considered elective courses.

 Are there opportunities to study off-campus or abroad in the department?

-Professor Lewis has taught FG214 Hidden Spaces, Hidden Narratives: Intersectionality Studies in Berlin each summer since 2014 (except 2020 due to COVID-19).
-See more information and stay tuned for forthcoming opportunities for engaged off-campus study.
+Prof. Heidi R. Lewis has taught her course FG214 Hidden Spaces, Hidden Narratives: Intersectionality Studies in Berlin, Germany each summer since 2014 (except 2020 due to COVID-19).
+For more information about this course, contact Prof. Lewis, and stay tuned for other upcoming opportunities for engaging in off-campus study.

-In addition the Feminist and Gender Studies Department allows majors to earn up to two (2) credits, and minors one (1) credit, from off-campus study programs to count towards the degree, typically in the form of one of the electives.
-You may submit course approval requests through Summit to initiate the review process with the department, but the second and required step for any course taken on an off-campus study program to count towards your FGS major or minor is a written rationale, submitted via e-mail to your academic advisor and the department chair in the FGS department.
-This 150 to 200-word rationale should explain how you are proposing to count this specific course towards your FGS major or minor.
-Summit is the first step, but this rationale is the second important step that must be completed and approved for any approvals in Summit to count to your specific degree progress.
+Additionally, the Feminist and Gender Studies Department allows majors to earn up to two (2) credits, and minors one (1) credit, from off-campus study programs outside of CC to count towards the degree, typically in the form of one of the electives.
+You may submit course approval requests through Summit to initiate the review process with the department; however, the second step required for any course taken in an off-campus study program to count towards your FGS major or minor is to submit a written rationale via e-mail to your academic advisor and the department chair in the FGS department.
+This rationale (150 to 200 words) should explain how you are proposing to count this specific course towards your FGS major or minor.
+While Summit is the first step, this rationale is the second important step that must be completed and approved for any approvals in Summit to count to your specific degree progress.
 Check with your FGS advisor or the Office of International Programs if you have any questions about these two steps.
-(More information here.)
+(Click here for more information.)

 Does the department offer summer courses?

-We recommend students take some courses with Professor Lewis, Professor Guessous, and/or Professor Kumar before deciding to major.
+We recommend students take some courses with Professors Lewis, Guessous, Kumar, and/or Chavez before deciding to major.
 Subsequently, students may contact any one of these professors to discuss declaring.
-Please note, though, students do not choose their major advisor.
+Please note, however, that students do not choose their major advisor.
 Rather, to be considerate of labor equity, we have an advising rotation practice that will be explained to students at the point of declaration.

 Can I choose my major advisor?